- Become a Group Affiliate/Renew

 How to Apply

-The application fee is $125; thereafter, the annual fee is $75 (in addition to membership dues).
+The annual fee is $75 (in addition to membership dues).

 Our Application and Guidelines are available below in PDF format.